PRANAYKUMAR123456/Online-Banking-System-/README.md

-Online Banking System – README
+🏦 Online Banking System – README

 📌 Project Overview

-The Online Banking System is a Java-based console application designed to simulate basic banking operations.
+- The Online Banking System is a Java-based console application developed to simulate real-world banking operations such as account management and transactions.
-It demonstrates concepts of OOP, JDBC, and MySQL database connectivity.
+It demonstrates the practical use of Object-Oriented Programming (OOP) concepts, JDBC, and MySQL database connectivity with a focus on secure and clean coding practices.

-This project is suitable for academic submissions, practical exams, and Java learning purposes.
+This project is suitable for academic submissions, practical exams, and Review-2 evaluations, and helps students understand how real banking systems work at a basic level.

 ✨ Features